mykeres/precrimenes-informaticos/src/pages/posts/post-001.md

 ---
+layout: ../../layouts/MarkdownPostLayout.astro
 title: 'My First Blog Post'
 pubDate: 2022-07-01
 description: 'This is the first post of my new Astro blog.'
-author: 'Astro Learner'
+author: 'Oscar'
 image:
     url: 'https://astro.build/assets/blog/astro-1-release-update/cover.jpeg'
     alt: 'The Astro logo with the word One.'
-tags: ["astro", "blogging", "learning in public"]
+tags: ["astro","javascript"]
 ---
-# My First Blog Post

 Published on: 2022-07-01